AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/create-sol-cerberus-app.md

 }
 ```

-Check out a working example from our demo program: [Create APP](https://github.com/AnderUstarroz/sol-cerberus-demo/blob/main/tests/1_initialize_demo.ts#L48-L50).
+Check out a working example from our demo program: [Create app](https://github.com/AnderUstarroz/sol-cerberus-demo/blob/main/tests/1_initialize_demo.ts#L48-L50).

 {: .note }
-Remember to write down your **APP ID** after creating a Sol Cerberus APP, you will need it to access the instance afterwards.
-If you forgot you can always visit the [Sol Cerberus Manager] to see all your existing APPs.
+Remember to write down your **APP ID** after creating a Sol Cerberus app, you will need it to access the instance afterwards.
+If you forgot you can always visit the [Sol Cerberus Manager] to see all your existing apps.

 ---